Moylough Belt-Shrine

 The Moylough Belt-Shrine is a highly decorated 8th-century Irish reliquary shaped in the form of a belt.
 It consists of four hinged bronze segments, each forming cavities that hold strips of plain leather assumed to have once been a girdle belonging to a saint and thus the intended relic.
 It remains the only known relic container created as a belt-shrine, although such objects are mentioned in some lives of Irish saints, where they are attributed with "remarkable cures", and there are surviving reliquary buckles in continental Europe.
 The belt may have been influenced by 7th-century Frankish and Burgundian types.

-The shrine was found in a peat bog by John Towey in April or May 1945, while he was cutting turf near Moylough, a small village on the outskirts of Tubbercurry, County Sligo.
+The shrine was found in a peat bog by John Towey in April or May 1945, while he was cutting turf near Moylough, a townland on the outskirts of Tubbercurry, County Sligo.
 It is dated to the 8th century based on the similarity of its decorations, particularly the glass studs, to those on the Ardagh Chalice (8th or 9th century).

 The art historian Raghnall Ó Floinn has described the belt as "one of the major treasures of Early Christian Irish art", and it is noted for both the evident craftsmanship, and quality of its design elements, including the cast-bronze medallions, enamel and stamped silver inlays, the animal and bird heads, and spiral patterns.
 It is held at the archaeology building of the National Museum of Ireland (NMI) in Dublin, where it is on permanent display in its Treasury room.

 Description

 The belt-shrine is built from four segments joined together by hinges.
 Each segment contains two strips of sheet bronze held together with bindings and rivets, and each encase a strip of leather.
 The outward faces are decorated with enamel and glass cross-shaped medallions, two of which are in the shape of ringed crosses, with the other intended as the arms of the cross, given that they are circular settings with D-shaped protruding on either side.
 The glass is mainly blue and white, while the enamel is coloured in red and, for one of the first times in Irish art, yellow.

 The belt is defined by the false buckle joining the two front segments.
 Each of these segments contains a large red and blue glass stud, and settings for silver die-stamped rectangular panels; a rare form of metalwork decoration for the period.
 Five of the panels survive, including two near the hinges, and two forming the false buckle and counter-plate.
 The glass medallions are unusually large, perhaps their size served to hide the joint-plate and rivets linking the visible metal sheets.

-The imitation buckle and buckle-plate (or "counter-plate") join the two front segments and are the shrine's centre-piece.
+The imitation buckle and buckle-plate (or "counter-plate") join the two front segments and are the shrine's centre piece.
 They are elaborately decorated with foils, enamel, coloured glass and silver inlays.
 A pair of long-beaked bird's heads form the tongue of the buckle, while its ends and plate contain curly-snouted animal heads grasping at the glass studs and inlays.